-There is currently no regenerative therapy for limb and digit amputation.
-While prosthetic technologies have improved, prosthetics fail to restore quality of life to the pre-injury state.
+Unlike salamanders, there is currently no regenerative therapy for limb and digit amputation in humans.
+While prosthetic technologies have dramatically improved, prosthetics fail to restore quality of life to the pre-injury state.
 The Badylak laboratory has been pursuing regenerative medicine solutions for functional limb and digit regeneration.

-The Badylak laboratory has established a non-regenerating model of digit amputation, which is used to study tissue remodeling effects of extracellular matrix (ECM) treatment (Figure 1) [1,2].
-Using this model, the laboratory has shown that ECM can positively affect both the recruitment of endogenous cells and the innate immune response to injury.
+The Badylak laboratory has established a non-regenerating mouse model of digit amputation, which is used to study innovative approaches for functional tissue reconstruction, most of which are based upon the inductive effects of extracellular matrix (ECM) (Figure 1) [1,2].
+Using this model, we have shown that ECM can positively affect both the recruitment of endogenous stem cells and modulation of the innate immune response.

 Figure 1: H&E image of mouse digit, with amputation site indicated in black.

-Using ECM derived from a porcine urinary bladder matrix (UBM) that was solubilized through pepsin digestion, amputated mouse digits were treated immediately after injury and again over the next four days.
-In response, a cluster of unique cells were recruited to the site of injury, including multipotential cells with Sox2 and Sca1 markers (Figure 2A).
+Using ECM derived from a porcine urinary bladder matrix (UBM) that was solubilized by pepsin digestion, amputated mouse digits were treated daily for four days and observed the rapid accumulation of a cluster of primitive cells at the site of injury, including multipotential cells with Sox2 and Sca1 markers (Figure 2A).
 When isolated, these cells were capable of differentiation along osteogenic, adipogenic, and neuronal pathways in vitro (Figure 2B).

 Figure 2: A - In the injured digit, more Sox2+ and Sca1+ cells and more proliferating cells (Ki67+) are present when treated with peptide derived from ECM, as opposed to PBS.
 B - Isolated cells from the digit tip were shown to be multipotential, differentiating into different cell types in vitro.